wayfair-incubator/pygitops/docs/making-changes-on-feature-branch.md

 - Stage, commit, and push changes
 - Return to the default branch

-This is a common pattern when performing automating git workflows; using `feature_branch` and `stage_commit_push_changes` makes it easy to capture this flow in Python.
+This is a common pattern when automating git workflows; using `feature_branch` and `stage_commit_push_changes` makes it easy to capture this flow in Python.